 We all need to keep sight of what’s important.
-The financial choices we make should be determined by what we value most, family, financial independence, security.
-Regardless of where you are in life whether your single, married, divorced or widowed financial planning and money management should always be one of your top priorities.
+The financial choices you make should be determined by what you value most – family, financial independence, security.
+Regardless of where you are in life whether your single, married, divorced, or widowed financial planning and money management should always be one of your top priorities.
+So what can women do to improve their financial wellbeing & independence?

 So what’s the answer?
 What can you do to take control and improve your finances?